 Vulnerability: If a person is vulnerable, he/she is easily hurt, or his or her assets are easily damaged.
 We can apply this same concept to a community.
-According to Palau's National Emergency Management Office (NEMO, 2017), vulnerability means the characteristics and circumstances of a community, system or asset that make it susceptible to the damaging effects of a hazard.
+According to Vanuatu's National Disaster Management Office (NDMO, 2014), vulnerability means the degree to which life, property and/or the environment is open to being affected by, or unable to cope with, the adverse effects of hazard impacts.
 In other words, a community is vulnerable to hazards and climate change when it suffers damage from their effects and is unable to recover from them without help from elsewhere.

-Resilience, on the other hand, refers to the ability of a system, community or society exposed to hazards to resist, absorb, accommodate to and recover from the effects of a hazard in a timely and efficient manner, including through the preservation and restoration of its essential basic structures and functions (NEMO 2017).
+Resilience, on the other hand, refers to the ability of a person, household or community to cope with hazards, their capacity to prepare for hazards and cope with climate change, and their ability to recover from disasters that occur (NDMO, 2014).
 In other words, a community is resilient to hazards and climate change if it has taken steps to prepare for and handle them, and is able to recover from the damage without external help.
 A resilient community can cope with hazards when they arrive.
 Resilience is the opposite of vulnerability.

-2.3 The vulnerability and resilience of men, women, boys, girls, the elderly, the sick and people with disabilities these goals.
-We need to recognize the different roles and needs of men and women, as this helps us to understand their different vulnerability to hazards and climate change.
+2.3 The vulnerability and resilience of men, women, boys, girls, the elderly, the sick and people with disabilities